A Tropical Wildlife Quest in Search of Orangutans, Endangered Sea Turtles & More!

 Day 7: Selingan Turtle Island

-Take a speedboat ride to Selingan Turtle Island, one in a group of uninhabited islands straddling the Malaysian and Philippine boundary in the Sulu Sea.
-As one of three main turtle nesting sites in Borneo, Selingan's
+Take a speedboat ride to Selingan Turtle Island, one in a group of uninhabited islands straddling the Malaysian/Philippine border in the Sulu Sea.
+As one of three main turtle nesting sites in Borneo, Selingan's long beaches

 Days 8 & 9: Kinabatangan Wildlife Sanctuary